-Early in his artistic career, Boisvert feels the urge to inscribe his practice in his social context: during the 60’s, Québec society was in a period of change, which, according to the artist, wasn’t reflected in the art of the time.
+Early in his artistic career, Boisvert feels the urge to inscribe his practice in his social context: during the 60’s, the Québec society was in a period of change, like elsewhere in the world, which, according to the artist, wasn’t reflected in the art of the time.
 He absorbs the influence of American pop artists who had a really unique way of seeing the world around them.
 He starts to introduce figuration with the use of collage and photo transfer, while keeping his energetic, improvised and spontaneous brushstrokes.
 This results in an exploration of a pictorial path where both ideas derived from social concerns and a frenetic gestural treatment work together.
 Presenting images related to the news, the artist evokes and denounces the scattering of a society of entertainment, consumption and violence (…).

 We could have thought that a transition to numeric technologies would make the gestural aspect in the work of the artist disappear, but it did not happen.
 With the use of specialized software, the artist is now able to inscribe a digital trace with the same ability as if using a paintbrush.
 His series of recent prints prove it well: they impose a soothing harmony between elements such as the sky, the sea, nature and the visual gestures of the artist.